tomcritchlow/tomcritchlow.github.io/_posts/2018-06-08-pdf-aesthetic.md

 subtitle: A publishing manifesto
 ---

 Publishing a PDF is an act of rebellion.
 They work on every device.
 But they work perfectly on none.
-It's there on mobile but you have to pinch to read it.
-There's no rules or grids or frameworks for publishing them.
+It's there on mobile but you have to pinch pinch pinch.
+There's no rules or grids or frameworks for publishing a PDF.
 They can look any way, polished or xeroxed.
 Big or small.
 PDFs will outlive Facebook.
 They are the cockroaches of media that will be here long after we're gone.
-They're ugly.
+They're ugly and dirty.

 But their aesthetics are beautiful.
 Brutalist publishing that exposes the raw materials.